 \subsection{Baryon and lepton asymmetries}

 Quarks, leptons and Higgs bosons interact via Yukawa and gauge couplings and, in addition, via the nonperturbative sphaleron processes.
-In the temperature range $100\ \text{GeV} < T < 10^{12}\ \text{GeV}$, which is of interest for baryogenesis, gauge interactions, including the sphaleron interactions, are in equilibrium, i.e., their rate is larger than the Hubble parameter.
+In the temperature range $100 < T < 10^{12}\ \text{GeV}$, which is of interest for baryogenesis, gauge interactions, including the sphaleron interactions, are in equilibrium, i.e., their rate is larger than the Hubble parameter.
 On the other hand, Yukawa interactions are in equilibrium only in a more restricted temperature range that depends on the strength of the Yukawa couplings.
-Thus in different temperature ranges there are different sets of charges that are conserved, which leads to `flavour effects' to be discussed in Sec.~\ref{sec:flavour}.
+Thus, in different temperature ranges there are different sets of charges that are conserved, which leads to the ``flavor effects'' that are discussed in Sec.~\ref{sec:flavour}.
 The corresponding partition function can be written as

-where $\beta = 1/T$, and $H$ is the Hamiltonian.
-For each of the quark, lepton and Higgs fields, there is an associated chemical potential $ \mu _ i $, the corresponding charge operator is denoted by $Q_i$.
-In the Standard Model, with one Higgs doublet $\phi$ and $n_f$ families one has $5n_f+1$ chemical potentials $ \mu _ i $. \footnote{In addition to the Higgs doublet, the two left-handed doublets $q_i$ and $\ell_i$ and the three right-handed singlets $u_i$, $d_i$, and $e_i$ of each family each have an independent chemical potential.}
+where $\beta = 1/T$ and $H$ is the Hamiltonian.
+For each of the quark, lepton, and Higgs fields, there is an associated chemical potential $ \mu _ i $; the corresponding charge operator is denoted by $Q_i$.
+In the standard model, with one Higgs doublet $\phi$ and $n_f$ families one has $5n_f+1$ chemical potentials $ \mu _ i $. \footnote{In addition to the Higgs doublet, the two left-handed doublets $q_i$ and $\ell_i$ and the three right-handed singlets $u_i$, $d_i$, and $e_i$ of each family each have an independent chemical potential.}

-The processes which are in thermal equilibrium, the so-called spectator processes, yield constraints between the various chemical potentials \cite{Harvey:1990qw}.
+The processes that are in thermal equilibrium, the so-called spectator processes, yield constraints between the various chemical potentials \cite{Harvey:1990qw}.
 The $ N _ { \rm CS } $-changing transitions (see Sec.~\ref{sec:sphaleron}) change baryon and lepton numbers in each family by the same amount.
 They affect only the left-handed fermion fields, so that

-One also has to take the SU(3) Quantum Chromodynamics (QCD) sphaleron processes into account \cite{Mohapatra:1991bz}.
-They change the chiral quark number (number of right-handed minus number of left-handed quarks) for each quark flavor by the same amount, so that
+One also has to take the SU(3) QCD sphaleron processes into account \cite{Mohapatra:1991bz}.
+They change the chiral quark number (the number of right-handed minus number of left-handed quarks) for each quark flavor by the same amount, so that